Winter Shipping Policy

 Premier Shipping Protection does NOT apply to frozen paint see this policy here

-We understand FEDEX shipping methods are more expensive unfortunately, this is what we have to work with at this time .
+We understand UPS Express shipping methods are more expensive unfortunately, this is what we have to work with at this time .

 Un-thawing frozen paint (no guarantee this will work:) remove lid using long (clean) stick stir/break-up the frozen paint making sure you get all the way to the bottom of the bottle.
 Replace lid, do not "heat" paint let it un-thaw naturally, it's best to put the frozen bottles on a paper towel or on a surface that paint will not affect/ruin. (as paint un-thaws it may push out of the bottle using the stick break stir it up a few times)